Crazyhead90/Kali_template/readme/README.md

 ### Customize your own installed tools

-You can install only the tools you want to by going to the modules/custom_list/list.txt section.
-Modify the list.txt file and add the tools you only want to install or update.
+You can install only the tools you want to by going to the modules/custom_list/list.py section.
+Modify the list.py file and add the tools you only want to install or update.

-Example list.txt file:

-modules/exploitation/metasploit
-modules/post-exploitation/unicorn

 Then when in PTF:

 ```
-sudo ./ptf
+./ptf
 use modules/custom_list/list
 yes
 ```

 This allows you to carry your module configuration over and only install the tools that you want and keep them updated.
+Note: for this you need to create the custom_list dir and file

 ### Modules: